indieSoftware/INSpriteKit/README.md

 ### INSKTiledImageNode: A SKSpriteNode for huge sprites
 - A sprite node to present images which are otherwise too huge for being used as a texture.
 - Present images which are greater than 1024x1024 (respectively 2048x2048).
+- Tile a huge image, save the tiles to disc, load them later and pass them to a INSKTiledImageNode instead of a single huge file.

 ### Math functions
 - Different vector calculation methods for CGPoint and appropriate converting methods.
-- Methods for scalars like ScalarNearOther() to determine if a CGFloat is the same as another plus minus epsilon.
+- Methods for scalars like `ScalarNearOther()` to determine if a CGFloat is the same as another plus minus epsilon.
 - Angular conversions and calculations.

 ### Some categories